marqo-ai/marqo/CONTRIBUTING.md

 - In-between minor releases, we can release bug-fixes by bumping the patch number: 0.34.6 -> 0.34.7
 - If there are any breaking changes, there will be a major release: 5.39.55 -> 6.39.55
 - Not that pre-version 1.x.x, because this is the pre-release stage, breaking functionality may be introduced in minor versions.

+### Testing
+Notes:

+- if you don't have the exact python version specified in the `tox.ini` file, you can run tox like `tox -e py` which tells `tox` to use whatever python version it finds on your machine.
+- Be very careful if your environment has access to a Marqo production instance.
+These tests will arbitrarily modify, create and delete indices on the Marqo instances it uses for testing.

+#### Unit tests
+To run unit tests, simple run `tox` in the Marqo home directory

+#### Integration  tests
+To run integration tests, pull the [api testing repo](https://github.com/marqo-ai/marqo-api-tests).
+Then, follow the instructions in the [README](https://github.com/marqo-ai/marqo-api-tests#readme)

+#### Testing Marqo python client
+The Python Marqo client has its own test suite.
+Clone [the repo](https://github.com/marqo-ai/py-marqo), `cd` into the client home directory and then run `tox`.